On SkipGram Word Embedding Models with Negative Sampling: Unified Framework and Impact of Noise Distributions: Experiments

 Figure \ref{fig:curve} also presents two caSGN2 models with different $n_{critic}$\footnote{Notation $n_{critic}$ is the number of iterations to apply to the discriminator before per generator iteration.}.
 We notice that caSGN2 with $n_{critic}$=1 does not converge faster than $n_{critic}$=5.
-Thus we can choose larger $n_{cirtic}$ to reduce the running time (see Appendix for more discussions about time complexity).
-At the beginning of training, caSGN2’s performance is improved a little slowly than 3/4-ugSGN and ugSGN.
-This is not surprising since caSGN2's ${\mathbb Q}$ is not ``competitive" at first.
+Thus, we can choose a larger $n_{cirtic}$ to reduce the running time (see Section \ref{sec:furtherdiscussion} for a further discussion of time complexity).
+At the beginning of training, the performance of caSGN2 improves slightly slower than 3/4-ugSGN and ugSGN.
+This is not surprising since caSGN2's ${\mathbb Q}$ is not ``competitive'' at first.
 After getting closer to ${\mathbb P}$ (as indicated in Table \ref{tab:jsd}), caSGN2 outperforms other models.
-These observations convey the message that best ${\mathbb Q}$ is ${\mathbb P}$ and GAN is a desired method to apply Hypothesis \ref{hp:QequalP} to practice, because word pairs can be uniformly trained at the initialization and the generator will force the classifier to learn as much as possible about data when ${\mathbb Q}$ gradually moves to ${\mathbb P}$.
+These observations convey the message that the best ${\mathbb Q}$ is ${\mathbb P}$ and GAN is a desired method for applying hypothesis \ref{hp:QequalP} to practice because word pairs can be uniformly trained at the initialization and the generator will force the classifier to learn as much as possible about the data when ${\mathbb Q}$ gradually moves to ${\mathbb P}$.